updated: 26th of August 2020

 When will I receive my holiday allowance for 2020?

-Due to the health crisis, it has been decided that the holiday allowance 2020 will be paid exceptionally in May.
+The holiday allowance was already paid in May.
 If you have not received your holiday allowance yet, please contact the National Annual Holiday Service: myholidayallowance.be.

 Do you have any questions about your unemployment benefit?